Professional Reviews

 I ran speed tests on my Windows PC (using the OpenVPN protocol) on a server in all of the countries where VPN.ac has servers.
 I had the fastest speeds when connected to a nearby server, but VPN.ac was able to maintain pretty fast speeds even when I connected to the most distant servers.

-First I ran a speed test without being connected to a VPN server to determine my baseline speed:
+First I ran a speed test without being connected to a VPN server to determine my baseline speed.
+Then, I manually chose a nearby server (VPN.ac doesn’t have a quick-connect feature).
+Here were my speeds:

 Then I connected to the most distant server available.
-Here are my speeds when connected to a VPN server in Australia:
+Here were my speeds when connected to a VPN server in Australia:

 I was satisfied with VPN.ac’s speeds — when connected to a local server, my speeds only decreased by about 7%, which is pretty good.
 I was able to load websites instantly and stream HD content without any buffering.
 I was also able to quickly download a 5 GB file in about 5 minutes.